go-emacs/gomacs/README.md

 	3 $GOPATH/src/github.com/go-emacs/gomacs/settings.json

 ### Vagrant
-Tou can use the gomacs on vagrant:
+You can use the gomacs on vagrant:

     $ cd $GOPATH/src/github.com/go-emacs/gomacs
     $ vagrant up